miguelbalboa/rfid/README.md

-Arduino RFID Library for MF522-AN
+Arduino RFID Library for MF522-AN (13.56 Mhz)
 =================================
 > Name: MF522-AN
 > Design: C_CL